U.S. oil prices set for worst month in over a year as floods hit demand

 But prices rallied in the oil products markets, with U.S. gasoline futures hitting a two-year high above $2 a gallon, buoyed by fears of a fuel shortage just days ahead of the Labor Day weekend that typically sees a surge in driving.

-Harvey, which brought record flooding to the U.S. oil heartland of Texas and killed at least 35 people, has paralyzed at least 4.4 million barrels per day (bpd) of refining capacity, according to company reports and Reuters estimates.
+Harvey, which brought record flooding to the U.S. oil heartland of Texas and killed at least 35 people, has paralysed at least 4.4 million barrels per day (bpd) of refining capacity, according to company reports and Reuters estimates.

+For subscribers: Why Harvey could spell the end of U.S.'s flood insurance program

+The country's biggest fuel transport system, the Colonial Pipeline, also said it would shut its main diesel, jet fuel and gasoline lines because of outages at its supply points.

-Traders from Europe to Asia were scrambling to fix fuel cargoes to the United States.
+Traders from Europe to Asia were scrambling to fix fuel cargoes to the United States, with price reporting agency Argus registering a record monthly trade volume of European gasoline barges.

-Goldman Sachs said it could take several months to restore all production.
+Analysts at Goldman Sachs and Stifel said infrastructure outages could last several months, although it was difficult to estimate the exact damage.

-"While no two natural disasters are similar, the precedent of Rita-Katrina would suggest that 10 per cent of the ... currently offline capacity could remain unavailable for several months," the investment bank said.
+"We still expect production growth to resume, however Harvey probably pushed it out a couple of months or maybe even a quarter," said analysts at Stifel.

 Crude markets remained weak after sharp losses in the previous session.
 The closure of so many U.S. refineries has resulted in a slump in demand for the most important feedstock for the petroleum industry.

-International benchmark Brent crude was at $50.86, unchanged from the previous day, when the contract fell more than 2 per cent.
+International benchmark Brent crude was at $51.22, up 36 cents from the previous session, when the contract fell more than 2 per cent.

-"The temporary closure of refineries is a major dent to United States crude demand and is weighing on both Brent and WTI prices," BMI Research said.
+"Refineries outside the affected area may delay maintenance to benefit from high processing margins," said Carsten Fritsch, oil analyst at Commerzbank.

+"Hence, the negative impact on crude oil demand and oil product supply might be less severe than feared."

 U.S. crude and product stocks, typically watched closely by oil investors as they reflect market balancing, were largely ignored this week.